 For a little history lesson, go to the Red House Theater, Taiwan's creative and cultural center.
 The public market outside the theater showcases artistic talent, selling all handmade items - a great change of pace from the typical souvenirs.

 In the same district is the most well-known temple, Longshan temple.
 It is recommended to visit at night as the lights illuminate the shrine in the most beautiful way.

 Every carving, every detail is so ornate it makes the temple look like the temple of all temples.
 Longshan temple has actually been destroyed in natural disasters, but the people of Taipei rebuilt and renovated it, making it still available for people to come and pray to their deities.

 Hop on the train and head north to the port, Dansui.
 Sometimes it's nice to get away from the city and enjoy nature at it's best.

 There are plenty of shops and stores, including some of the best pineapple cakes.
 Grab a bowl of fish ball soup, buy one or several boxes of pineapple cake and enjoy the calming waters.
 There are tons of great seafood restaurants and Taiwanese food so take your pick and eat up!

-Last but not least is the Taiwan’s National Palace Museum.
+Last but not least is Taiwan’s National Palace Museum.
 The antique museum holds an impressive almost 700,000 artifacts and artworks, making it one of the largest in the world.
 You can see about 3,000 pieces at a time as the exhibitions rotate every 3 months and the remaining artifacts are kept in temperature controlled vaults to preserve the quality.
 3,000 pieces out of 700,000 don’t seem like much, less than 1%, but it’ll still take you a good amount of time to do a complete walkthrough.
 The food sold in the food court isn’t great, but that’s pretty much expected.